JDBDT/jdbdt/src/site/markdown/DBAssertions.md

 ## Delta assertions

-Delta assertions state the expected incremental changes made to the database, i.e., an expected database delta.
+&delta;-assertions state the expected incremental changes made to the database, i.e., an expected database delta.
 The figure below illustrates the mechanism.
 Starting from state **S**, called the **reference snapshot**, the SUT (software under test) acts on the database, yielding a new database state, **S'**. **S** and **S'**